Zimmja/Notes-App/README.md

 4. Added a .gitignore file to prevent repo upload of node_modules folders
 5. Run "npm install express --save"
 6. Run "brew install jq"

+### Interaction

+1. Open index.html in a browser to view the app